 11. Fu Pi Juan – Tofu Skin Roll

 Stop!
 Don’t go anywhere if you haven’t tasted Tofu Skin Roll.
 This is one of the side dishes with a Chinese vibe.
 The top layer of soy milk is tofu skin.
-It has been a familiar ingredient in China cuisine since the 14th century.
+It has been a familiar ingredient in Chinese cuisine since the 14th century.

 Tofu skin is a good source of vegan protein for vegetarians to substitute meat-based protein.
 The chefs will add more “colors” to the dish by rolling the skin with pork, beef, fish, and veggies, then steam it to have a mouth-watering plate.